KDE/krita/README_PACKAGERS.md

 == Build flags ==

-Packagers must build krita with the PACKAGERS_BUILD flag enabled.
-This makes sure that object files for all SIMD vectorization extensions krita supports are built.
-The right one is then selected run-time.

 Krita no longer supports a build without OpenGL.

 For alpha and beta packages, please build with debug output enabled, but for production packages the -DCMAKE_CXX_FLAGS="-DKDE_NO_DEBUG_OUTPUT" is recommended.
 A significant performance increase will be the result.